asphalte-khaki/SIT-FAST-TUNNEL/README.md

 ## Quick Local Tunnel (Netplan) Setup Using SIT Module

 ### Note
- - Designed for personal use but may help others save time.
+ - Designed for personal use but may help others save time.😊

 ### Summary
  1. Installs necessary packages (iproute2, netplan.io) and checks for SIT module support.